rekmus/silgy/README.md

         if ( QS("firstname", qs_firstname) )  // firstname present in query string, copy it to qs_firstname
         {
-            DBG("query string arrived with firstname %s", qs_firstname);  // this will write to the log file OUT("<p>Welcome %s, my dear friend!</p>", qs_firstname);
+            INF("query string arrived with firstname %s", qs_firstname);  // this will write to the log file OUT("<p>Welcome %s, my dear friend!</p>", qs_firstname);
         }